leapmotion/leapjs-playback/README.md

 Listen, record, play back and save raw hand gesture

 The leapjs-spy.js file must be loaded after the Leap.js library.

-Left alone it will not affect the Leap.
+The spy library does not affect the `Leap.controller` until you attach a spy to it and tell the spy to record or play back a prerecorded session.

 There are two ways to use it:

-1) record a set of frames that you can save out;
+## 1: record a set of frames that you can save out;

 ``` javascript